imfsiddiqui/ipm/README.md

-The philosophy behind `ipm` is to create a tool that enhances the developer experience by providing a unified and consistent interface for package management across different platforms by abstracting the complexities of individual package managers.
+The philosophy behind `ipm` is to create a tool that enhances the developer experience by providing a unified and consistent interface for package management across different platforms.
+This is achieved by abstracting the complexities of individual package managers.

 <p align="right"><a href="#top">☝️</a></p>